Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 Bake OffBaking Show) – Sundays at 10:30 p.m.
 ET on Showcase starting September 13

-One other Peacock acquisition, the limited drama series Departure starring Archie Panjabi and Christopher Plummer, was in fact a Canadian co-production involving Corus, and it will be airing in Canada on Global this fall, though a few weeks after it debuts in America on Peacock.
+One other Peacock acquisition, the limited drama series Departure starring Archie Panjabi and Christopher Plummer, was in fact a Canadian co-production involving Corus, and it began airing in Canada on Global this fall, though a few weeks after it debuted in America on Peacock.

 Several other series, however, do not fall under Corus' deals.
 Instead, the producers (and their distributors) have the ability to sell Canadian rights separately.
 Amazon, not Corus, acquired the Canadian rights to the well-reviewed British crime drama The Capture, which was originally broadcast in the U.K. on BBC One.
 That series is already available in Canada on Prime Video.